Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

     ```bash
     make newenv
     ```
-    Red, its dependencies, and all required development tools, are now installed to a virtual environment located in the `.venv` subdirectory.
-Red is installed in editable mode, meaning that edits you make to the source code in the repository will be reflected when you run Red.
+    Blue, its dependencies, and all required development tools, are now installed to a virtual environment located in the `.venv` subdirectory.
+Blue is installed in editable mode, meaning that edits you make to the source code in the repository will be reflected when you run Blue.
 3. Activate the new virtual environment with one of the following commands:
     - Posix:
         ```bash